 5 Best Spots to See the Northern Lights in Anchorage

 Make Anchorage your base camp for catching the aurora borealis.
 Spotting the northern lights can depend on everything from weather conditions to the presence of man-made light, so to maximize your chances, it’s best to be in a location known for clear, dark skies.
 Fortunately, one doesn’t have to travel far from downtown Anchorage to find prime aurora viewing locales.
 Local guide services can help show you the way.
 When the skies are clear and solar conditions are right, these are some of the top places to see the northern lights in Anchorage.

 At the northwestern edge of the city, this coastal park has great northern exposure along the shores of Cook Inlet.

 Eklutna Tailrace and Knik River Valley

 The Knik River drainage has a northern horizon without any mountains in the way.
-Good visibility even when the aurora are low on the horizon.
+This area offers good visibility even when the aurora is low on the horizon.

-At the end of Eagle River Road, the Eagle River Nature Center is an entrance point to Chugach State Park is a serene spot that seems a world away from daily life.
+At the end of Eagle River Road, the Eagle River Nature Center is an entrance point to Chugach State Park and a serene spot that seems a world away from daily life.

 Aurora Viewing Tips

 Mid-August through April are the best months for viewing the northern lights.
 It's the only time Alaska skies are dark enough, and the best displays tend to be accompanied by cloudless and moonless skies.
 Just like stargazing, the best aurora views avoid streetlights and other bright light sources.
 The show could start as soon as skies get dark, but the best hours are often near midnight.